lacareer/Ansible/ansible-docs/4-ansible-playbook/3-executing-playbooks/2-privilege-escalation-become/Readme.md

         - become_user: set to user with desired privileges — the user you become, NOT the user you login as.
 Does NOT imply become: true, to allow it to be set at the host level.
 The default value is root.

-        - become_method: (at play or task level) overrides the default method set in ansible.cfg, set to use any of the Become plugins.
+        - become_method: (at play or task level) overrides the default method set in ansible.cfg, set to use any of the Become plugins (e.g., sudo, su, pbrun, doas, etc.).

         - become_flags: (at play or task level) permit the use of specific flags for the tasks or role.
 One common use is to change the user to nobody when the shell is set to nologin.
 Added in Ansible 2.2.